Atlanta United FC: De Boer era (2019–2020)

-Heinze and Pineda eras (2021–2024)
+Decline and subsequent rebuild (2021–2025)

 At the end of 2020, former Argentina international defender Gabriel Heinze signed a two-year contract to be the next head coach.

 During the offseason prior to the 2021 MLS season, Atlanta United brought in 9 new players including Santiago Sosa and veteran striker Lisandro López.

-On April 6, 2021, United played their first game of the 2021 season, beating Costa Rican side Alajuelense 1–0.
+On April 6, 2021, United played their first game of the 2021 season, beating Costa Rican side Alajuelense 1–0 in the away leg of a CONCACAF Champions League tie.
 The match marked the return of striker Josef Martínez, who had missed the entirety of the 2020 season due to a torn ACL.

-On April 13, Atlanta United beat Costa Rican side Alajuelense 2–0 on aggregate to advance to the quarterfinals of the CONCACAF Champions League.
+On April 13, Atlanta United again beat Alajuelense 1–0, advancing 2–0 on aggregate to the quarterfinals of the CONCACAF Champions League.
 In their largest home defeat to date, they lost the first leg of the quarterfinals to Philadelphia Union on April 27, 2021, by a score of 3–0.
 On July 18, Atlanta United announced the firing of head coach Gabriel Heinze, after the team hit a club-record eight-game winless streak, with only two wins out of their first thirteen games of the 2021 MLS season.
 Heinze's interim replacement was Atlanta United assistant coach Rob Valentino.
 On August 12, former Mexican international and Seattle Sounders FC assistant coach Gonzalo Pineda was named the fourth permanent head coach in club history, with his first match away to D.C.
 United on August 21.
 Valentino remained with the club as an assistant coach.
 On November 7, Atlanta United clinched a spot in the 2021 MLS Cup Playoffs after a 2–1 victory over FC Cincinnati at TQL Stadium.
 They were then knocked out in the first round by New York City FC.

 Atlanta United finished 11th in the Eastern Conference in the 2022 season and did not qualify for the playoffs.
 Atlanta United participated in the 2022 U.S. Open Cup as defending champions, as the 2020 and 2021 editions of tournament were canceled due to the COVID-19 pandemic.
 They were knocked out in the Round of 32 by Nashville SC.
 At the end of the season, after winning the award for the 2022 MLS Goal of the Year, Josef Martínez did not renew his contract with Atlanta United, subsequently leaving the club after six seasons.

 Atlanta United finished 6th in the Eastern Conference in the 2022 season and were knocked out in Round One of the MLS Cup Playoffs by the Columbus Crew.
-Atlanta United competed in the 2023 U.S. Open Cup and also participated in the 2023 Leagues Cup for the first time in their history.
-They were knocked out of the 2023 U.S. Open Cup in the Third Round by Memphis 901 FC.
-They were also knocked out of the 2023 Leagues Cup in the group stage.
+Atlanta United competed in the U.S. Open Cup, and also participated in the Leagues Cup for the first time in their history.
+They were knocked out of the U.S. Open Cup in the Third Round by Memphis 901 FC, and were knocked out of the Leagues Cup in the group stage.
 Their top scorer in all competitions was Giorgos Giakoumakis with 19 goals.